 It’s a peaceful game about swinging gracefully around randomly generated levels.
 It’s played entirely with the mouse, it’s easy to play, you can have fun with it in five minutes, and it has relaxing digital music by the excellent Form & Shape.

 Here’s a trailer, and some info on why it’s free.
-Continued
+Continue reading “Floating Point Is Out!
+And Free!
+On Steam!
+Watch A Trailer!”

 Here is the news:

 It’s a peaceful game about swinging gracefully around randomly generated levels.
 It’s played entirely with the mouse, it’s easy to play, you can have fun with it in five minutes, and it has relaxing digital music by the excellent Form & Shape.
-Continued
+Continue reading “Floating Point Is Coming To Steam – Tomorrow”

 So Floating Point’s a game about using a wire to swing through randomly generated spaces smoothly.
 When you do, avoiding obstacles and picking up speed, everything about the game tries to celebrate and reward that flow state: you glow, the music picks up, the collectible bars in the level get more valuable, and grow tall so they’re easier to hit.

 One effect I fancied but considered low priority was some kind of trail: maybe particles or sparks or something.
 So I had a quick look to see how hard this would be in Unity, and discovered something called a Trail Renderer.
-I tried it, and it looked like this: Continued
+I tried it, and it looked like this: Continue reading “Drawing With Gravity In Floating Point”

 My game about swinging through randomly generated spaces has spilled out from a game jam entry, to a four-day game, to a week-long game.
 This is a series of three video blogs talking about interesting things that happened in its design.